davidcarlisle/dpc-inputenc-tests/readme.txt

 In this version I have just kept the lua code to enable 8bit mode, removing the module loader and the catcode changing features.
-The handling of utf8 input in 8bit mode is modified so that hopefully a third mixed mode is not needed.  the unactivate option name is copied from this package to enable the unactive mode.
+The handling of utf8 input in 8bit mode is modified so that hopefully a third mixed mode is not needed.
+The unactivate option name is copied from this package to enable the unactive mode.